Jose Garvida Flores: Translations

 Rudyard Kipling’s If— and José Rizal’s Mi Último Adios both into the Ilokano/Ilocano language, among many others.

 20th–21st century legacy

 Some of his works are now listed and kept in Philippine eLib, a collaborative project of the National Library of the Philippines (NLP), University of the Philippines (UP), Department of Science and Technology (DOST), Department of Agriculture (DA), and the Commission on Higher Education (CHED).

 During his term as congressman, the late Rep. Antonio Raquiza passed a bill to rename Sentinella Hill in Bangui as José Garvida Flores Park (its construction was initiated and government-funded but was never completed and recognized as such).

 Wayawaya Ken Sabsabali a Dandaniw, is featured at the Museo Ilocos Norte in Laoag City, Ilocos Norte, Philippines.

 Personal life

-Soliman Ganno, the Iglesia Filipina Independientes seventh supreme bishop, is Flores's nephew.
+Flores was born in Bangui, Ilocos Norte, to Rufo Manegdeg Flores, a former presidente (municipal chief executive), and Maria Agullana Garvida.
+He was the sixth of seven children and the only son.
+He later met Rosalina Lauyan Apostol (1909-1955), a teacher from Batac, Ilocos Norte, who graduated from the Philippine Normal School in 1933 and was assigned to teach in Bangui.
+They were married on December 27, 1934, and had four children.
+His nephew, Soliman Ganno, later became the seventh supreme bishop of the Iglesia Filipina Independiente.